carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 Artificial Intelligence (AI) could be defined as anything done by a computer that would require intelligence if performed by a person.
 This is a useful but limited definition as it is difficult to properly define intelligence objectively.
 Instead, AI comprises task performances by machines (digital computers or computer-controlled robots) that aim to mimic human intelligence for problem-solving, decision-making, as well as language understanding and translation.
-AI is often utilised for speech recognition, computer vision, image labeling, spam filtering, robotics, smart assistants, and natural language processing.
+AI is often utilised for speech recognition, computer vision, image labelling, spam filtering, robotics, smart assistants, and natural language processing.
 Its benefits include reduced statistical errors, reduced costs, and an increase in overall performance efficiency

 The first kinds of AI were **Simulations**, which use equations to run a model forward from a given state.
 The next kind is **Symbolic AI**, which was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution.
 The most recent type and one that has made huge leaps in recent years is **Machine Learning**.
 Regardless of the type of AI, we are far from computers 'understanding' the world or problems.

 ## Types of AI